Copyright IBM Corporation and GTD Solution Inc. 2020, 2022

 We now see that a checkmark has replaced the exclamation mark in the Email field, indicating that the verification code was accepted.

 Setting up a webhook in the User Profile is similar, but there is no verification step.
 We just need to specify a valid webhook URL.
-See the Event Subscriptions section in the API User Guide for more information on webhooks.
+See the Event Subscriptions section in the API User Guide for more information on webhooks, including the option for enabling OAuth2-based webhook applications.
 After we enter our webhook URL, we click Save.

 The User Profile section above is something a user can set up one time.
 TradeLens stores the user's webhook and/or email information to enable the delivery of the notifications.